Wednesday, July 26th at 7 pm

 More information about the National Conservation Training Center available here.

 Introducing the Europa Dinner Club!

 For $37.50 a person (or $60 a couple), you will receive entry to the club's family style dinner at Domestic along with a copy of the month's book.
-Discussion and dinner will be held on the second Thursday of each month.
+Discussion and dinner will be held on the second Thursday of each month at 7 pm.

 Stop in at Four Seasons Books and pick up a ticket today!